 - Loss of data

 - FAQ About Custom ROM vs Stock ROM

-Custom Rom Vs Stock Rom…Which is better?
+Custom Rom Vs Stock Rom Pro and Cons …Which is better in 2022?

 These days we are mostly using smartphones and wherever we go Android smartphones are the most used.
 This is because Android distributes smartphones at a very cheaper price.
 And every smartphone has an Operating System installed.
 In general, the function of an operating system is to create a connection between software and hardware.

 Android Operating System is a very popular and widely used Operating System for mobile among all the Operating Systems.
 Android operating system based on Linux, developed by Android, Inc in 2015 later google purchase android and took over its development.

 The android operating system is open-source and free.
 All the Codes are released on an open-source Apache License which means anyone can build Customizable Os by downloading the full source code.
 Not only the Rom of a smartphone but the processor of a smartphone have also a vital role.